AN63L/environment_monitoring/README.md

 - Support: everywhere at 80 degrees angle
 - **Remove overlapping volumes in Mesh fixes settings in order to print honeycomb holes on lid**

-**Update**

-For the soil and humidity sensor, the slicer configuration is the same, however the pieces to print are:
-- soil_rain_case
-- soil_rain_lid

 ## Assembly and wiring

 ![ESP32 pin-out for reference](./images/esp32.jpg)